atzoriandrea/spark_tensorflow/README.md

 python3 distribute_training.py
 ```
 During the training step you can control on the Spark GUI on the browser
-After the training step yuu have a model saved on the hadoop cluster and you can start the prediction code
+After the training step yuo have a model saved on the hadoop cluster and you can run the prediction code

 #### 12 From the master ' terminal run distribute_prediction_and_test.py using this command:
 ```